dealroom-caching/sectors-table-data/README.md

-# LP Data Cache
+# Sector Table Data Cache

-This repository contains automatically updated cache data for the LP ranking application.
+This repository contains automatically updated cache data for sector table applications.

 ## How it works